LeChatErrant/ftp/README.md

 - [ ] Basic data transferts (LIST, RETR, STOR)
 - [ ] Other RFC95 compliant commands
 - [x] Making a shard of it
+- [ ] Testing concurrency of the server

 ## Contributing